 The interviewee reported mixed experiences when attempting 'take-down' of NCDII material on behalf of their clients.
-Their NGO was classed as a "trusted partner" on YouTube, meaning reports made by the NGO's staff would receive priority consideration and were generally successful.
-He interviewee relayed that a client of theirs who had directly approached Meta was unsuccessful with a request for removal of material from Facebook because her face was obscured and she therefore could not prove that she was the person featured in the imagery.
+Their NGO was classed as a "trusted partner" on YouTube, meaning reports made by the NGO's staff would receive priority consideration and were generally successful.46 But this was not the case with other services.
+The interviewee relayed that a client of theirs who had directly approached Meta was unsuccessful with a request for removal of material from Facebook because her face was obscured and she therefore could not prove that she was the person featured in the imagery.
 The interviewee also reported no success when approaching services like Telegram or local websites to request removal of imagery of their clients.